BPScott/talk-the-rise-and-fall-of-a-design-system/index.md

 ideas - colocating styles and templates, using presenter classes and testing the html output of a component all in a PHP library in 2015.

-Underestimating the additional effort required when creating a shared system was our downfall.
+Amen's downfall can be attributed to two things: First I underestimated the additional effort required when creating a shared system and second I assumed product leadership would accept developers spending time to improve the component library to allow for long term gains at the expense of short-term feature development speed.
+This is not a criticism of that choice of theirs, choosing to provide value to users is always useful but it was the mis-alignment of their and my expectations that was the issue.

 Amen overreached - we tried to do something with increased scope but we didn't have the dedicated time to invest in the cross-team education and stewardship of the shared components to ensure it was a success.
 Our vision was greater than our ability to execute.

 Amen had the goal of reducing effort through sharing code, however all that sharing accomplished was tying together two distinct products that had slightly